 Life at university is not just about study.
 It can be about living away from home and managing finances for the first time, reaching the drinking age, meeting new people from all walks of life, and making decisions about who you want to get to know.
 It may also be a time when you explore your sexuality and decide whether or not to be sexually active.

 Figuring out if, how, when, why, where and with whom to be sexually active are topics we want you to be clear and confident about.
-Read on for information about safe and consensual sex.
+For information about safe sex, STIs and where to get tested, check out NSW Health's Play Safe website.

 Five Fast Facts About STIs

 - Rates of STIs have increased!
 The number of people diagnosed with STIs has increased.
 Chlamydia is the most common reported STI, and the majority of notifications are in the 15 -29 year age group.
-If left untreated, chlamydia can cause infertility.
-Read on for more stats.
+If left untreated, chlamydia can cause infertility..

 - STIs can be tested and treated!
 STIs such as chlamydia and gonorrhoea can be easily detected via a simple urine test by your doctor or nearest sexual health clinic.
 BBVs, or blood borne viruses such as HIV or Hepatitis B, require a blood test, while other conditions such as pubic lice or scabies require a visual check.
 Click here for details about detection, treatment and your nearest sexual health clinic